Esposito-Mr/Esposito-Mr/README.md

-# 🧠 João – Researcher, Creator, Storyteller
+# 🧠 Arkmandel – Researcher, Creator, Storyteller

 ## Welcome to My World

-I’m João, a passionate **biomedical and biotechnology researcher**, a dedicated **Game Master and storyteller**, and a relentless **creator**—whether it’s in the lab, on the game table, or through 3D printing.
+I’m Arkmandel, a passionate **biomedical and biotechnology researcher**, a dedicated **Game Master and storyteller**, and a relentless **creator**—whether it’s in the lab, on the game table, or through 3D printing.
 My journey is a fusion of science, creativity, and deep curiosity about the unknown.

 ### 🔬 **Scientist at Heart**
 I have a background in **Biomedical Sciences** and am currently pursuing a second bachelor's in **Biotechnology**.
 My research interests span **bionics, neurobiology, immunology, and genetics**, with a strong focus on **reproducing neural networks and understanding the brain in a laboratory setting**.
 The dream?
 To push the boundaries of what we know about **human cognition and health**.